roniemartinez/dude/README.md

 ## How to run the scraper

-You can run your scraper from terminal/shell/command-line by supplying URLs, the output filename of your choice and the paths to your python codes to `dude scrape` command.
+You can run your scraper from terminal/shell/command-line by supplying URLs, the output filename of your choice and the paths to your python scripts to `dude scrape` command.

 ```bash
 dude scrape --url "<url>" --output data.json path/to/script.py